fametrano/fametrano.github.io/_pages/papers.md

 ---
 layout: page
 title: Papers
-description: Papers by Ferdinando M. Ametrano (with links to Google Scholar and SSRN)
+description: Papers by Ferdinando Ametrano (with links to Google Scholar and SSRN)
 permalink: /papers/
 ---